karlhorky/unofficial-guide-to-google-analytics-cookie-banners/README.md

 ## Step 1: Usage before Consent

-Google Analytics can be used without users giving consent by clicking on an accept button, if configured correctly:
+Google Analytics can be used without users giving consent (consent example: clicking on an accept button), if configured correctly:

 > If you use \[the] Advertising features in GA, you must request explicit consent.
 If you do not, then you don’t.